-- 2.18 A referral that clearly comes from an MPs office and is signed by a member of their staff on their behalf as part of their delegated duties, can be treated as a properly made for our purposes. - 2.19 If the Intake caseworker has any concerns over whether the referral is genuine, they should check with the referring MP's office.
-(Policy requirement) - 2.20 Referrals can be made by any MP.
-But there is an unwritten convention between MPs that they will not interfere in another MP's constituency business.
-This means, in practice, complaints will normally be made to the complainant's own constituency MP. - 2.21 Where a complainant does not have an MP, and has not previously been a UK resident18, they can contact the Chair of the Public Affairs and Constitutional Affairs Committee (PACAC), to refer the complaint on their behalf.
-You should direct them to contact the Chair via PACAC and not via the Chair's constituency office as the referral is made in their role of Chair of PACAC, not as a constituency MP.

-2.22 The contact details are:
+- 2.30 Where a complainant does not have an MP, and has not previously been a UK resident18, they can contact the Chair of the Public Affairs and Constitutional Affairs Committee (PACAC), to refer the complaint on their behalf.
+You should direct them to contact the Chair via PACAC and not via the Chair's constituency office as the referral is made in their role of Chair of PACAC, not as a constituency MP. - 2.31 The contact details are:

-Public Administration and Constitutional Affairs Committee House of Commons London SW1A 0AA

-Telephone: 020 7219 3268 Email: pacac@parliament.uk
+Public Administration and Constitutional Affairs Committee House of Commons London SW1A 0AA Telephone: 020 7219 3268 Email: pacac@parliament.uk

-MP refuses to refer complaint
+When an MP refuses to refer a complaint

-- 2.23 In circumstances where a complainant's own MP will not refer the complaint, you should not direct them to contact the Chair of PACAC (see above). - 2.24 We are not able to require an MP to refer a complaint and nor should we act on a complainant's behalf to try and get an MP to make a referral.
+- 2.32 In circumstances where a complainant's own MP will not refer the complaint, you should not direct them to contact the Chair of PACAC (see above). - 2.33 We are not able to require an MP to refer a complaint and nor should we act on a complainant's behalf to try and get an MP to make a referral.
 If a complainant wants to try and find another MP to support the referral, then we can provide them with contact details for the House of Commons.
 However, we should tell them that MPs will not normally act on behalf of another MP's constituent.